wangeditor-team/wangEditor/manual/chapter3/setFullScreen.md

 ```

 ## API
-We also provide API for user(When toolbar and editable area are separated, APIs does't work).
+And we provide API for user(When toolbar and editable area are separated, APIs does't work too).

 ```js
 editor.fullScreen() // set full screen